markziemann/dee2/notes/singularity_walkthrough.md

 Great, now change current working directory to somewhere with lots of storage (>100GB).

-Now convert docker image to singularity according to this script (link here)
+Now convert docker image to singularity according to this script (link here).
+Obviously this cant be done on the HPC, so it will need to be done on another PC and then copied over to the HPC.
+(I'm working on a better way to do this but the solution below works)

 ```
 docker run \